shazow/ssh-hammer/README.md

 Load testing for SSH servers, written in Go.

-**Status**: Hammering behaviour is very configurable, but functional.
+**Status**: Hammering behaviour is not very configurable, but functional.